rmoesbergen/openwrt-ha-device-tracker/README.md

 * full_sync_polls: Re-sync the device state of all devices every X poll intervals.
 This is to ensure device state is in sync, even after HA restarts, connectivity loss, or missed events.
 * ap_name: If only one access point, leave as "".
 If script should run on multiple access points, give a name here, e.g. "ap1".
 The mac address will be prefixed by this on HA.
-* zone: Custom zone name to be assigned to spotted devices.
+* location: Custom location name to be assigned to spotted devices.
 * debug: Enable or disable debugging (prints state information on stdout when enabled).

 ## Logging ##